 Located in far North-Eastern Cambodia, in Stung Treng Province, east of the Mekong River.
 Siem Pang Wildlife Sanctuary covers a total of 132,321 ha, and this protected area is managed by the Ministry of Environment and Department of Environment of Stung Treng.
 This area used to be managed by the Ministry of Agriculture, Forests and Fisheries but in 2016 the Royal Government of Cambodia transferred the jurisdiction and management to the Ministry of Environment.

 Sansom Mlup Prey organization (SMP) has been collaborated with Bird Life International program in Cambodia, started to pilot the Wildlife friendly conservation project of IBIS RICE in 2017 in Khes Svay village, Prek Meas commune, Siem Pang district, Stung Treng province.
-Since then, the project has been expanding from years to another.
+Since then, the project has been expanding from years to another, below is the data of 2022:

 Veun Sai-Siem Pang National Park